SimonDarksideJ/SimonDarksideJ.github.io/_posts/2006-11-22-path-to-becoming-a-professional-game-programmer-msdn-forums.markdown

 6. Create complex 3D game in C++ / DirectX 10
 7. Rinse and repeat.

-Personally, if your actually into writing games then TorqueX probably wont be for you, if your good at graphics and just want to throw a game together then it might appeal.
+Personally, If you're actually into writing games then TorqueX probably wont be for you, If you're good at graphics and just want to throw a game together then it might appeal.

 Saying that, these day’s I’ve worked through all the XNA beginner parts myself, albeit not in that order, more of a “All at once” lol  and I’ve dabbled in most of the rest before XNA came out and I took a step back, XNA really helped me structure and get a good game framework together for an actual game.